Island of California: History

 On the return voyage to Acapulco, Mexico, Friar Antonio's ship was overtaken by Dutch pirates who found and confiscated a map drawn by him that depicted California as an island, effectively leaking state-secret information.
-Spain was not in the habit of willingly sharing information about their expeditions— in fact, maps produced by Sebastián Vizcaíno, the leader of the expedition that brought Fray Antonio De La Ascension to California, were not published until 1802, two hundred years after the expedition occurred.
+Spain was not in the habit of willingly sharing information about their expeditions—in fact, maps produced by Sebastián Vizcaíno, the leader of the expedition that brought friar Antonio de la Ascensión to California, were not published until 1802, two hundred years after the expedition occurred.
 Shortly after the map was confiscated from Friar Antonio's ship, Dutch maps were published depicting California as an island.
-At the bottom left corner of a British map from 1630 drawn by Henry Briggs is scribbled “California, sometimes supposed to be a part of the western continent, but since by a Spanish chart taken from Hollanders, it is found to be a goodly island”.
+At the bottom left corner of a British map from 1630 drawn by Henry Briggs is scribbled "California, sometimes supposed to be a part of the western continent, but since by a Spanish chart taken from Hollanders, it is found to be a goodly island".
 This stolen map was Friar Antonio's, and this quote provides evidence for the spread of knowledge of California as an island.
 As the Dutch were reputable cartographers, it is thought that word of California as an island began to spread, as the majority of maps depicting California as an island were published after 1622.
 Throughout the 1600s, the Dutch, Japanese, French, Germans, British, and more all drew California as an island.